bernie-skipole/indi-mr/docs/source/usage/redis_keys.rst

 Element Attributes
 ^^^^^^^^^^^^^^^^^^

-The keys elementattributes:<elementname>:<propertyname>:<devicename> hold a hash table of attributes of the element.
+The keys elementattributes:<elementname>:<propertyname>:<devicename> hold a dictionary of attributes of the element.
 For all elements apart from Blob elements this is:

     * name : name of the element
     * label : GUI label for the element